idinwoodie/dotfile-management-for-humans/README.md

 ### 🚦 A Quick Note About Workflows

-> To start from scratch, the remote repository you intend to use should be empty.If your remote repository is non-empty (even if the only contents are a single README file), then I recommend skipping to the [Migrating to a New System](#migrating-to-a-new-system) section.
+> To start from scratch, the remote repository you intend to use should be empty.
+If your remote repository is non-empty (even if the only contents are a single README file), then I recommend skipping to the [Migrating to a New System](#migrating-to-a-new-system) section.
 The workflows are similar (and I promise you won't miss out on any important details), but in